building lasting peace

 Our Impact

-• GPBF, as a smaller grant maker, serves as an example that peace and security philanthropy is accessible to everyone and small donors can have out-sized impact.
+• As a smaller grantmaker, GPBF demonstrates that peace building philanthropy is accessible to everyone and that small donors can have an outsized impact.

-• Since 2012, GPBF has issued $6,500 in Precision Micro-Grants℠ to PeacePlayers International – Northern Ireland (PPI-NI), which has helped thousands of young Catholics and Protestants use sport to break down barriers, bridge divides and develop friendships.
+• Since 2012, GPBF has issued $9,500 in Precision Micro-Grants℠ to PeacePlayers International – Northern Ireland (PPI-NI), which has helped thousands of young Catholics and Protestants use sports to bridge divides and develop friendships.

-• In 2023, GPBF issued a $1,000 Precision Micro-Grant℠ to The Jerusalem Youth Chorus allowing singing and dialogue to serve as a cultural bridge.
+• Since 2023, GPBF has issued $3,000 in Precision Micro-Grants to the Jerusalem Youth Chorus, allowing singing and dialogue to serve as cultural bridges.